MyCryptoHQ/MyCrypto/README.md

 * **Just looking to download?** Grab our [latest release](https://github.com/MyCryptoHQ/MyCrypto/releases).
 * **Looking for the old site?** Check out [https://legacy.mycrypto.com](https://legacy.mycrypto.com) or the source at [MyCryptoHQ/mycrypto.com](https://github.com/MyCryptoHQ/mycrypto.com)

+## Verifying our releases
+You can find how to do this on our [support document](https://support.mycrypto.com/staying-safe/verifying-authenticity-of-desktop-app)

 ## Development / Build Requirements

 * Node 8.16.0\*